prajotsurey/frontendmentor-1-qrcode/README.md

 ### What I learned

 I learned the basics of SASS by using it with NextJS.
+I also learned about mixins and how to use them.

 ### Continued development